 Lord Flight is Chairman of Flight & Partners Recovery Fund, and is a former Shadow Chief Secretary to the Treasury.

 Confessions of drug use in their youth by politicians raises the case for controlled legalisation of drugs – at least of soft drugs, if not yet of hard drugs.
 Such drugs are already legal to some extent in 30 countries – largely in Eastern Europe, Latin America, Croatia, the Czech Republic, the Netherlands and Portugal: in Latin America, in Ecuador, Argentina, Uruguay, Mexico and Jamaica.
 To this must be added Cambodia, where all drugs are used publicly and legally: it is considered the country with the most freedom when it comes to drugs.
+Addiction is also a serious problem and muse treatment beverly hills can help with overcoming the problem.

 The newest country to take the legalisation path is Canada, which has brought in complex new laws legalising cannabis.
 It has been legalised throughout the country, though the rules will vary amongst the ten Canadian provinces.
 Even the mandated minimum age for consumption varies between the ages of 18 and 21.
 Nova Scotia, with a population of 940,000, will have 12 stores run in conjunction with the province’s Liquor Board; but British Columbia, with a population of 4.6 million, will have only one store.
 In Ontario, Canada’s most populous province, it will initially be available only online.